msatul1305/Linux/Azure Cloud/Microsoft Azure Developer Associate AZ-204/6_Connect_Azure_and_3rd_party_services/6_1_API_Management/readme.md

             - how API are surfaced to developers, have one or more APIs, title, description and terms of use.
             - can be open or protected
               - protected products must be subscribed to before they can be used.
-              - developers have to first subscribe, get API key, then use key for API access.
+              - developers have to first subscribe, get an API key, then use key for API access.
-              - if product is ready to use by developers, it can be published
+              - if the product is ready to use by developers, it can be published
               - subscription approval is configured at product level.
                 - Devs need this sub to access products.
           - Groups
             - used to manage visibility of products to the developers
             - Administrators
-              - manage API management service instances, creating APIs, operations and products.
+              - manage API management service instances, creating APIs, operations, and products.
             - Developers
               - devs are granted access to dev portal and build applications that call operations of an API
             - Guests
-              - Unauthenticated dev portal users with read-only access like ability to view APIs but not call them.
+              - Unauthenticated dev portal users with read-only access like the ability to view APIs but not call them.
             - Custom groups
               - created by Admin
               - in Azure Active Directory tenants